Proven tips to stand out as a Digital Marketer in this fast-growing field

 Demand for digital marketers has nearly doubled since 2012.
 Companies of all sizes need people with social media, SEO, or email marketing skills to attract and retain new customers.

-Today’s marketers need to be well-versed in both the foundations and strategy of marketing AND in the latest technologies and platforms.
+Today’s digital marketers need to be well-versed in both the foundations and strategy of marketing AND in the latest technologies and platforms.
 Once you’ve taken the Facebook Digital Marketing Certificate, brush up on tools like Google Analytics, Hubspot, Google Ads and Facebook Ads and then consider passing their certification exams so you can add them to your LinkedIn profile.

 However, don’t worry if you feel like you haven’t mastered every new tool and trend.
 Part of being an effective digital marketer is showing that you can learn quickly on the job.
 Even if you master Facebook Ads Manager today, the product will likely have evolved by next year.
 Demonstrating that you know how to keep pace with trends, teach yourself, and master new technologies can sometimes be even more important than demonstrating you have 100% mastery of all current platforms.